 Exploration Release Areas

-MRT runs an ERA system that is designed to encourage exploration programs which stand the best chance of discovering the new mineral deposits.
-An ERA is created after ground is made newly available for exploration, current ERA's are listed here.
+MRT runs an ERA system designed to encourage exploration programs standing the best chance of discovering and developing the new mineral deposits needed to sustain the Tasmanian mining industry.
+An ERA is created after ground is made newly available for exploration.
+Current ERA's are listed here.

 MRT helping promote exploration